-- Foliage and wildlife: It's not just the maples of New England putting on a show, trees are turning colors across the continent.
+It's not just the maples of New England putting on a show; in October, trees are turning colors across the continent.
 Aspens, cottonwoods, oaks, willows, dogwoods and more are all putting on their autumn best.
-October is also rutting season for many of the large mammals of North America (elk, moose, antelope, bison), so it's a great time to see wildlife and the sometimes dramatic mating behavior.
+October is also rutting season for many of the large mammals of North America, including elk, moose, antelope and bison, so it's a great time to see wildlife – dramatic mating behavior in particular.

 Low season shouldn't be overlooked either, and some parks can be at their most beautiful and peaceful in the winter months.
 The Grand Canyon with a dusting of snow; Half Dome towering over white-blanketed meadows in Yosemite Valley – these are sights you won't quickly forget.

 October's fantastic – it really is.
-But if you look at the chart above, another pattern stands out: there isn't a single month of the year that isn't a great time to be in some National Park.
-The best time to visit a National Park?
+But there isn't a single month of the year that isn't a great time to be in some national park.
+The best time to visit a national park?
 It's right now.